lcrippa/CDMFT-MOTT-ZEROS/SciFortran/README.md

 `Cmake` does not officially provide uninstall procedure in the generate Makefile.
 Yet, it is possible to construct one such uninstall mode in a simple way.
 SCIFOR provides a way to uninstall the files generated inside any out-of-source compilation calling:
 `make uninstall`

-### CONTACT
-For any information contact the author as:
-adriano DOT amaricci @ gmail DOT com

---